GSA/digitalgov.gov/content/news/2023/05/2023-05-19-personas-learn-how-to-discover-your-audience-understand-them-and-pivot-to-address-their-needs.md

 ## Start thinking about the audience’s journey

 As you’re collecting audience information, focus on your audience’s journey.
 What tasks are they trying to accomplish through your product and how does that fit into the scope of their goals?
-Martin is passionate about developing user personas with an eye to “the hero’s journey”1.
+Martin is passionate about developing user personas with an eye to “the hero’s journey”<sup><a aria-describedby="footnote-label" href="#fn1" id="footnotes-ref1">[1]</a></sup>.

 The hero’s journey starts with a call to action that leads to an eventual character transformation through challenges and temptations, revelations, and atonement; at the end of the hero’s journey, the person has learned something, coming full circle.
 As Martin pointed out, this journey is not unique to figures of myth.
 Your users will need information from your agency or need to use one of your products or services.
 This starts their journey with you.
 Your job (as the mythical helper figure) is to figure out the challenges that lie in their way and to find a better way to guide them through their journey towards eventual transformation, which, in this case, is getting the service or information they need.